KelvinJC/vmbloggr/README.md

 <br>
 screenshot of Swagger docs here !!

+### Authentication and Authorisation.

+JWT authentication ensures that users are properly authenticated.
+This serves to ensure that only authors can update or delete their posts

 ### Database choice
 This project makes use of a Postgres database which is within a docker container